- Open entry.

 Interior Lining (15 credits)

 Learn how to install interior linings, trim, fixtures and fittings using specified materials while working with others in a safe working environment.

+Fridays are required when doing work experience (as per employers working hours).
 You are required to complete at least six weeks of work experience and up to three hours of additional self-directed study a week.

-Student loans and allowances are for domestic students only.
-For information about student loans and allowances please visit the Studylink website.
 It is important to apply for your student loan/allowance at the same time as you apply for this programme, due to the length of time Studylink take to process.
 Loan/allowance applications can be cancelled at any time if you decide to withdraw your programme application or if it is unsuccessful.